 - Unit Tests and Test Driven Development: Unit testable code leads to good software design and allows refactoring

-- 'The Run Script'4: Instead of documenting and describing how to run your project, create a script running your software on a developer's machine (I recommend container or virtualization technologies (Docker, Chef, Ansible, ...) over build systems (Maven, Gradle, ...), if possible, out of two reasons: First, you have a running example of a possible deployment scenario and second, this container avoids side effect with your local system.
+- 'The Run Script': Instead of documenting extensively and describing how to run your project, create a script running your software on a developer's machine (I recommend container or virtualization technologies (Docker, Chef, Ansible, ...) over build systems (Maven, Gradle, ...), if possible, out of two reasons: First, you have a running example of a possible deployment scenario; and second, a virtualized container avoids side effects with your local system.

 - Further Automation: automate all tasks you have to do more than once, this includes acceptance tests/web tests.
 Automating will not only save you time, it will make your environment more maintainable (testable).
 This implies automation of release todos.